Not to be semantically confused with :

 Perhaps the most abundant organochloride in the plant world is that contained in one of the four auxin plant growth hormones, 4-chloro-indoleacetic acid, which is bio-synthesized in members of the Pea Family such as green peas, lentils, vetch, various beans and other peas.
 Alongside it is the non-chlorinated version, another auxin.
 The growth hormone function of the chlorinated version is 100-fold stronger than that of the normal version.
 However, it has been found to be far too strong to be of much use as a growth promoter in the plants that synthesize it: pea cuttings treated with it at first rooted profusely, but for seven days started producing large amounts of the gas ethylene, a senescence inducer and almost died, whereas normal non-chlorinated auxins only initiate production of ethylene for one day.
 It is theorised that the plant may produce chlorinated auxins which they use as the often observed (but so far un-identified) 'death hormone' produced by the seeds during their development which eventually kills the mother plant thereby giving the seedling a much better survival chance.

 Control of the shape of leaves is accomplished by the concentration of auxins in certain areas encouraging higher growth whilst the concentration from locality to locality of anti-auxins reduces or inhibiting growth in other areas.
-By this means leaves can be made flat, cusped, crinkled, cup-shaped or have pointed ends, rounded ends, spines or teeth on the edge, etc.
+By this means leaves can be made flat, cusped, crinkled, cup-shaped, lobed or have pointed ends, rounded ends, spines or teeth on the edge, etc.

 The few organo-chlorides known in the plant world will be listed here: